 Involvement in a CPT Fellowship provide the following:

 - The opportunity for fellows to have their work reviewed by other fellows, as well as academic scholars.

 - Invitation to a three-day theological symposium with noted academic and ecclesial scholars (the CPT covers lodging and meals, and travel as necessary).

 - The encouragement and accountability necessary for the scholarly task.

-- A full-time vocational pastor who views the writing/publication of ecclesial theology as a significant ministry calling.
+- Theological Calling: The extent to which the candidate views the writing/publication of theological scholarship as a significant ministry calling.

 - Education: The terminal degree of the candidate, and any ongoing degree program.

 - Publishing CV: The extent to which the candidate has an established publishing record in theological scholarship (monographs, chapter contributions, journal articles, etc).

 - Age: The extent to which the candidate is still becoming established in his or her career, and the CPT’s capacity to meaningfully invest in the candidate’s future as an ecclesial theologian.

 - Social Location: The extent to which the candidate is able to engage as an ecclesial theologian from within minority and underserved communities.